 She earned her J.D., magna cum laude, at the Columbus School of Law, Catholic University of America (DC), where she was Editor-in-Chief of the Law Review.
 She earned her B.A., cum laude, in Political Science, James Madison University, VA.

-Carolyn Hanson is the Acting Executive Director at ECOS.
-She also supports the Compliance Committee.
+Carolyn Hanson is the Deputy Director at ECOS.
+She also supports the Cross Media Committee, Federal Facilities Forum, and ERIS.
 Before holding this position, she was a Senior Project Manager at ECOS working with the Waste Committee, the ECOS-DOD Sustainability Work Group, the Federal Facilities Forum, the Quicksilver Caucus, and the Interstate Technology and Regulatory Council (ITRC).
 She joined ECOS in September 2002 after working with the National Science Resources Center at the Smithsonian Institution to help develop an inquiry-based science curriculum.
 Prior to that she was a high school chemistry teacher in Asheville, North Carolina and Upper Marlboro, Maryland.
 Carolyn holds a B.S. in chemistry from Davidson College and a M.P.A. with a concentration in nonprofit management from George Mason University.
 She is originally from Florida.

 Phone: 202-266-4923 Email: bgraves @ ecos.org

 Neomi Levy is the Comptroller for ECOS.
 With over 20 years of experience in accounting, Neomi manages ECOS' accounting books, creates checks and invoices, and is responsible for all grants fiscal accountability and draw downs.
 She joined ECOS in May of 2007.
 Neomi's previous professional experience includes working as an accountant in a variety of areas, including non-profit organizations, commercial mortgage lender, and professional services.

 Some of Neomi's tasks in ECOS are as follows:

 - Prepare financial statements